tomzx/blog.tomrochette.com-content/agi/tensorflow/article.md

 * tf.nn.rnn_cell.GRUCell(num_neurons): declares a gated recurrent unit cell

 # CNN
+* Used mostly to process high density matrices where the data surrounding a value is generally highly correlated with it
 * Apply the convolution operator to a 2d matrix using a given kernel/filter
-* Used mostly to process high density matrices where the data surrounding a value is generally highly correlated with it

 # RNN
 * Used to process sequential inputs (speech recognition, speech synthesis, connected handwriting recognition, time-series forecast, image caption generation, end-to-end translation)

 # See also

-# Sources
+# References
 * https://www.tensorflow.org/
 * https://medium.com/jim-fleming/loading-tensorflow-graphs-via-host-languages-be10fd81876f